-The Self-Declaration for Brief and Temporary Absences Procedure and Policy is effective as of September 1, 2022 and therefore students will not be required to present medical or other documentation for absences due to extenuating circumstances of 120 hours or less, however this form must be completed and submitted to the instructor in lieu of the documentation.
-Please note that further documentation may be requested from students who claim multiple temporary absences or absences for more than 120 hours.
+The Self-Declaration for Brief and Temporary Absences Procedure and Policy is effective as of September 1, 2022 and therefore students will not be required to present medical or other documentation for absences due to extenuating circumstances of 120 hours or less, however this form must be completed and submitted to the instructor in lieu of the documentation. than 120 hours.